smartcontractkit/smart-contract-examples/streams-getting-started-hardhat/README.md

 ### Fund the upkeep contract

-Before registering your upkeep, you need to fund the upkeep contract with testnet LINK tokens.
+In this example, the upkeep contract pays for onchain verification of reports from Data Streams.
+The Automation subscription does not cover the cost.
 Transfer `1.5` testnet LINK to the upkeep contract address you saved earlier.
 You can retrieve unused LINK later.

 ```bash
 npx hardhat transfer-link --recipient <StreamsUpkeepAddress> --amount 1500000000000000000 --network arbitrumSepolia